richelbilderbeek/dlip/report/README.md

  * For image and speech recognition.
 [4]

- * It is used in phylogenetics for asigning unknown DNA to an animal group [6]
+ * It is used in phylogenetics for assigning unknown DNA to an animal group [6]

  * For drug research [8]